cipherwithadot/Gratient-And-Fade-Module-Showcase/README.md

 https://github.com/venaxyt/fade | https://pypi.org/project/fade | pip install fade

-This took some time so motivate me to do more like this by giving it a star 😄
+This took some time so motivate me to do more like this by giving it a star! 😄